1 Bg 4-1972: Transcendental Knowledge

 > engaged in different types of sacrifice and are seeking a

 > higher status of life.
-Krsna consciousness, however, is
+Krsna consciousness, is, however,

 > different from these because it is the direct service of